Travelling King - Helping people to turn their holiday dreams into a reality!

 Official Language: The official language of the Austria is German, however, most people generally speak English.

 Health: There are no major health concerns in Austria for travellers, however, Tick-borne encephalitis is a risk in forested areas.
 Ticks are most common in country areas and I would recommend that you contact your doctor a few weeks before you travel as in some cases you need to start any medication a few days before your trip or you may need to get a vaccination.
-The tap water is generally safe to drink, however, if you are unsure, make sure to ask your hotel receptionist or host.

 Articles on Austria

-Looking for a particular destination, see below otherwise you can go to Austria Travel Guide to view current posts
+Looking for a particular destination, see below otherwise you can go to Austria Travel Guide to view current posts:

 Salzburg